-- Age 18 and above and physically able to do the work of the trade.
+Age 16 years, except where a higher minimum age standard is otherwise fixed by law and physically able to perform the work of the trade.

-- High School Diploma or General Education Diploma (GED) is required for most trades.
+High School Diploma or General Education Diploma (GED) is required for most programs.

 In many cases, employers grant qualified applicants credit toward their apprenticeship training for prior experience in the trade.

 To apply for, apprenticeship you must attend a virtual information session.
 During the session, you will learn about DC's apprenticeship system, available industries and jobs, eligibility requirements, pre-apprenticeship, and how to apply for available opportunities.
 To schedule your info session, please click here.